 NOVAGOLD’s commitment to responsible environmental management is embodied in our Environmental Policy, and includes:

-• Striving to minimize releases to the air, land, or water, and ensure appropriate treatment and
+Striving to minimize releases to the air, land, or water, and ensure appropriate treatment and disposal of waste.

-• Continuous seeking of opportunities to improve its environmental performance through adherence
+Continuous seeking of opportunities to improve its environmental performance through adherence to these principles.

 Donlin Gold is committed to safeguarding the subsistence culture dependent on the water and lands surrounding the project site, while also respecting the traditions of Alaska Native culture practiced by its employees and neighbors.
 To minimize environmental impacts, the Donlin Gold project site has implemented detailed operating and monitoring plans and policies, addressing various aspects such as safe drinking water; sanitary wastewater systems; stormwater management; spill prevention and control; fuel, oil, and hazardous materials management; wetlands protection; wildlife interactions; and more.